HyperAgents/hmas/domains/tackling-online-disinformation/create-organization/README.md

 Alice has experience working as a journalist in a reputable news organization, the DPr Network.
 Throughout her career, she has witnessed the growing problem of online disinformation and the negative impact it has on society.
 Motivated to combat these issues on a broader scale, she decides to create her own organization dedicated to tackle online disinformation, the TOD organization.
-Inspired by her experience at DPr Network, Alice intends to use the DPr Network's organization model as reference to organize the TOD organization.
+Inspired by her experience at the DPr Network, Alice intends to use the News Network organization model based on which the DPr Network organization has been enacted, as reference to organize the TOD organization.

-The resource profile of the DPr Network organization is contained in a workspace.
-To ensure the effectiveness of TOD, she conducts a comparative analysis between DPr Network's organization model
+Alice is contained in the News Network workspace, a shared space for news network members, including members of the DPr Network.
+The workspace also contains a repository artifact that is used for storing and managing organization models.
+Alice interacts with the repository artifact to retrieve the News Network organization models.

-Alice, however, is unsure whether the DPr Network's organization model is adequate in her case.
-Thus, she conducts a comparative analysis between
-DPr Network's organization model and other existing organizations focused on combating disinformation, as well as theoretical organization models proposed by experts in the field.
-She concludes that the DPr Network's organization model provides a solid foundation for the creation of the TOD organization.
+To ensure the effectiveness of the upcoming TOD organization, she conducts a comparative analysis between the News Network organization model and and other similar organization models, as well as theoretical organization models proposed by experts in the field.
+She concludes that the News Network organization model provides a solid foundation for the creation of the TOD organization.

-The main aspect of the DPr Network that motivated Alice to copy its organization model is the network's culture reflected in its organizational values:
+Any organization enacted based on the News Network organization model is characterized by the following properties:

++ The organization has the following organizational values:
   + _Accountability_: Accompany information evaluations with details about who contributed to the tackling disinformation process, e.g. which agents evaluated the information.
   + _Transparency_: Accompany information evaluations with details about how one contributed to the tackling disinformation process, e.g. what external services were used to evaluate the information.

-The TOD organization provides the following roles and responsibilities:
++ The organization provides the following roles with their responsibilities:
   1. _Active user_: Evaluate online information or consume the aggregated evaluation of prior active users.
   2. _Journalist_: Evaluate online information (a type of active user).
   3. _General evaluator_: Annotate online information based on the general impression of the information (a type of journalist).